Your garden probably contains a few hidden dangers that can injure or poison your pet. Find out how you can keep them safe outside this spring.

 If you think your pet is having an allergic reaction, contact your local vet immediately, as the swelling can block the airway.

-Garden tools and equipment
+Garden tools dangerous to cats and dogs

 Spring is an important time for any keen gardener.
 If you’re tackling some of the bigger jobs, such as mowing the lawn or trimming hedges, it’s a good idea to keep your pet inside.

 It’s worth remembering that common garden tools, including lawnmowers, strimmers, secateurs, loppers and chainsaws, are extremely dangerous and should never be used around pets.
 In fact, the loud noises that garden machinery creates can cause stress in many pets, particularly cats.